-Construction managers will learn how to use SharePoint online out of the box tools to manage all their critical project data.
+In this tutorial, construction managers will learn how to use SharePoint Online out of the box tools to manage all their critical project data.
 We will show in the video demonstration how to:

 - Manage all your new projects estimating is bidding on in one SharePoint list

 - Hand off new projects from Sales to Operations after the deal closes

 - How Construction managers can see all their project data in one SharePoint project dashboard

 - How to assign project team resources such as Project Managers, Superintendents and other team members automatically with automated email notifications

 - Store all the projects in one simple location. no more scattered project data

 - Speed up the hand-off process for new projects, no more forgetting to tell the team about the new project

 - Automate notifications and project information as it goes out to new team members – no more errors and omitting people from the project communications

 - Eliminate wasted time in communication project information – it is automatically sent out to everyone